ticky/dotfiles/readme.md

 * colorful prompt, directories and git functions
 * prompt updated with working git branch name and status
 * autocomplete directories, history, commands and aliases
-* concise history with arrow and tab key navigation
-* speedy history command and search
 * useful aliases for git and more
-* functions for pngcrush
 * 2 line prompt for readability
 * support for OS X, Linux and Cygwin